thehanslevi/artcal/README.md

 ## Why I built it

-I wanted the widest possible awareness of what's happening in this city, in a form I can use every day.
-So this is a personal instrument for how I move through art in New York.
+I wanted a personalized instrument for moving through the artworld and my own art practice in New York.

 ## What it is